Sequence Of Stain Test To Identify The Textile Fibers | Chemical Test

 4. Examine the fibers for staining.

-5. By the observation, we will find the following results-
+5. By observation, we will find the following results:

 • Hemp, Ramie, and cotton stain violet.

-• Warm a few fresh fibers on a microscopical slide with a drop of acid Phloroglucinol reagent.
+• Warm a few fresh fibers on a microscopical slide with a drop of Phloroglucinol reagent.

 • Woody fibers such as unbleached jute stain deep magenta because of the presence of Lignin.

-So, after observing the test sample we can decide about the fiber.
-It is the most common process to know the natural shade of the fiber.
+So, after observing the test sample, we can decide about the fiber.
+It is the most common process to determine the natural shade of fiber.
 Also, we can carry out density tests, drying twist tests, and others to identify the fibers.

 Textile fibers play an important role in the apparel or clothing industry.
-Besides, different textile fiber has a various chemical composition and differ in their physical and chemical properties.
-The color of the fiber also depends on the growing country and the soil where it grows or the region from where it collects.
+Besides, different textile fibers have various chemical compositions and differ in their physical and chemical properties.
+The color of the fiber also depends on the country where it is grown, the soil in which it grows, and the region from which it is collected.

 Leave a Comment